medvir/SmaltAlign/README.md

     smaltalign -d <fastq_file_directory> -r <reference_file> [options]

 ## bash script
-If you would like to run the bash script and you are not sure about the closest reference sequence, run `smaltalign_select_ref.sh` with a set of probable reference sequences in `<reference_file>` file in fasta format.
+If you would like to run the bash script and you are not sure about the closest reference sequence, run `smaltalign.sh` with a set of probable reference sequences in `<reference_file>` file in fasta format.
 It chooses the closest reference sequence from the set of given reference sequences and construct the consensus sequence using the chosen reference sequence.

 ##### Usage
-	smaltalign_select_ref.sh -r <reference_file> [options] <fastq_file/directory>
+	smaltalign.sh -r <reference_file> [options] <fastq_file/directory>

 	OPTIONS
-	-r       reference_file
-	-n INT   number of reads (default 200'000)
+	-r       reference_file (containing one or more reference sequences) -n INT   number of reads (default 200'000)
 	-i INT   iterations (default 4)

 If you would like to give one reference sequence in the `<reference_file>`, one can run `smaltalign.sh`.  \
-##### Usage
-    smaltalign.sh -r <reference_file> [options] <fastq_file/directory>
-    OPTIONS
-	-r       reference_file (only one reference sequence)
-	-n INT   number of reads (default 200'000)
-	-i INT   iterations (default 4)

 ##### batch.sh
 Used to run multiple samples in the current working directory with different references in one batch.